WhoIsConch/ConchBot/README.md

 Welcome to the Offical GitHub repository of [Conchbot](https://github.com/ConchDev/ConchBot/)

 The source code of the Discord bot ConchBot.
+The bot is **entirely** open source.

 ## License

 Also read liscense before doing.
-Please credit [UnsoughtConch](https://github.com/ConchDev) or [Jerry.py](https://github.com/Jerry-py) if you use this
+Please credit [UnsoughtConch](https://github.com/ConchDev) or [Jerry.py](https://github.com/Jerry-py) if you want use this/self hosting

+**Not crediting us will get you a copyright strike**

 ## How to Self-Host